Potassium iodate: Applications

 Potassium iodate is sometimes used for iodination of table salt to prevent iodine deficiency.
 In the US, iodized salt contains antioxidants, because atmospheric oxygen can oxidize wet iodide to iodine; other countries simply use potassium iodate instead.
 Salt mixed with ferrous fumarate and potassium iodate, "double fortified salt", are used to address both iron and iodine deficiencies.
-Potassium iodate is also used to provide iodine in some baby formula.
+Potassium iodate is also used to provide iodine in some baby formulas.

 Like potassium bromate, potassium iodate is occasionally used as a maturing agent in baking.

 Radiation protection

 An unopened box of potassium iodate tablets distributed in the early 2000s to Irish households in case of a terror attack on British nuclear facilities.

 Potassium iodate may be used to protect against accumulation of radioactive iodine in the thyroid by saturating the body with a stable source of iodine prior to exposure.

-Approved by the World Health Organization for radiation protection, potassium iodate (KIO_{3}) is an alternative to potassium iodide (KI), which has poor shelf life in hot and humid climates.
-The UK, Singapore, United Arab Emirates, and the U.S. states Idaho and Utah all maintain potassium iodate tablets towards this end.
+Approved by the World Health Organization for radiation protection, KIO3 is an alternative to potassium iodide, which has poor shelf life in hot and humid climates.
+The United Kingdom, Singapore, United Arab Emirates, and the U.S. states Idaho and Utah all maintain potassium iodate tablets towards this end.

 Following the September 11 attacks, the government of Ireland issued potassium iodate tablets to all households for a similar purpose.